Saturday, December 27, 2014

 As part of his reform, Julius Caesar declared January 1 as the first day of the year and Romans celebrated by exchanging gifts, decorating their homes, and attending raucous parties.
 In medieval Europe, Christian leaders temporarily replaced January 1 as the first day of the year with days carrying more religious significance, such as December 25 as the anniversary of Christ's birth and March 25 as the Feast of the Annunciation.
 It was Pope Gregory XIII in 1582 who re-established January 1 as New Year's Day.

 In many countries, New Year's celebrations begin on New Year's Eve and continue into the early hours of January 1st.
 These celebrations often include specific foods that are said to bring good luck for the coming year—grapes in Spain, round fruits in the Philippines, suckling pig in Austria, soba noodles in Japan, rice pudding in Norway, and black-eyed peas in the southern United States.
 Other customs that are common worldwide include making new year resolutions (a practice started by the Babylonians) and watching fireworks displays.

-So, however you celebrate the arrival of the new year…whether you go out to a party, have family or a few friends to your home, or simply curl up by a cozy fire and watch the festivities in Times Square…I wish everyone a happy and healthy new year.
+So, however you celebrate the arrival of the new year…whether you go out to a party, have family or a few friends to your home, or simply curl up by a cozy fire and watch the festivities on television…I wish everyone a happy and healthy new year.